More on the preservation of large cardinals under class forcing: Introduction

 The structure of the paper is as follows: In Section 2 we prove that \Cn-extendible cardinals are uniformly characterizable in a Magidor-like way, i.e., similar to Magidor's characterization of supercompact cardinals.
 This reinforces the fact that $C^{(n)}$-extendible cardinals are a natural model-theoretic strengthening of supercompactness, first shown in \cite{BagEtAl} (see also \cite{Bag}).
 This characterization of $C^{(n)}$-extendibi\-li\-ty is used in later sections for carrying out preservation arguments under class forcing.
 The same characterization has been independently given by W. Boney in \cite{Bo18}, and also in \cite{BaGiSch} for the virtual forms of higher-level analogs of supercompact cardinals (i.e., $n$-remarkable cardinals) and virtual $C^{(n)}$-extendible cardinals.

 Section 3 is devoted to the analysis of some reflection properties of class forcing iterations that will be useful in later sections for the study of the preservation of $C^{(n)}$-extendible cardinals.
-A key notion is that of \textit{$\mathbb{P}$-$\Sigma_k$-reflecting cardinal}.
-For the same purpose, in section 4 we introduce the notion of \textit{$\mathbb{P}$-$\Sigma_k$-super\-compact cardinal} and show how it relates to $C^{(n)}$-extendible cardinals.
+Two key notion are that of \textit{adequate iteration} and \textit{$\mathbb{P}$-$\Sigma_k$-reflecting cardinal}.
+For the same purpose, in Section 4 we introduce the notion of \textit{$\mathbb{P}$-$\Sigma_k$-super\-compact cardinal} and show how it relates to $C^{(n)}$-extendible cardinals.

-In section 5 we define the notion of suitable iteration and prove a general result about the preservation of $C^{(n)}$-extendible cardinals under weakly homogeneous definable suitable iterations (Theorem \ref{preservationCn}).
+In Section 5 we define the notion of suitable iteration and prove a general result about the preservation of $C^{(n)}$-extendible cardinals under a wide class of $\rm{ORD}$-length forcing iterations (cf. Theorem \ref{preservationCn}).
+The prize we pay for considering such general iterations is that we just prove that any $C^{(n+1)}$-extendible cardinal retains its \Cn-extendibility (cf. Corollary \ref{maincor2}).

 Section 6 is focussed on applications of Theorem \ref{preservationCn}.
 We give a new proof of Brooke-Taylor's theorem on the preservation of $\VP$ \cite{Broo}.
 The main advantage with respect to the original proof is that our technique allows for a finer control over the amount of Vop\v{e}nka's Principle that is preserved.
-In section 7 we give an alternative, and simpler, proof of Tsaprounis' result about the consistency of $C^{(n)}$extendible cardinals with the GCH \cite{Tsa13}.
-Our arguments also show that $C^{(n)}$-extendible cardinals are preserved by standard Easton class-forcing iterations for any $\Pi_1$-definable possible behaviour of the power-set function on regular cardinals.

-In section 8, with an eye on Woodin's HOD Conjecture, we explore briefly the connections between $C^{(n)}$-extendible cardinals (and thus also $\rm{VP}$) with the principle $\rm{V}=\rm{HOD}$.
+In Section 7 we concentrate on a more concrete class of forcing iterations we call \emph{fitting} and improve the results obtained in Section 5.
+Our main result here is Theorem \ref{keytheonewfitting}.
+In Section 8 we give several applications of this theorem.
+First, we show that $C^{(n)}$-extendible cardinals are preserved by standard Easton class-forcing iterations for any $\Delta_2$-definable possible behaviour of the power-set function on regular cardinals.
+This extends the main result of \cite{Tsan}.
+Second, with an eye on Woodin's HOD Conjecture, we explore briefly the connections between $C^{(n)}$-extendible cardinals (and thus also $\rm{VP}$) with the principle $\rm{V}=\rm{HOD}$.
 In particular, we prove that it is possible to force a complete disagreement, and in many possible forms, between $\rm{V}$ and $\rm{HOD}$ with respect to the calculation of successors of regular cardinals, while $C^{(n)}$-extendible cardinals are preserved.
+Third, we show that, assuming the GCH, the class forcing iteration of Cummings-Foreman-Magidor that forces $\diamondsuit_{\kappa^+}^+$ at every $\kappa$ (\cite{CummingsSquare}) preserves $C^{(n)}$-extendible cardinals.
+Finally, we prove that \Cn-extendible cardinals are consistent with $\square_{\lambda,\cof(\lambda)}$ for a proper class of singular cardinals $\lambda$.
+This result is optimal in the sense explained in Subsection 8.4.